KangchengHou/admix-kit/docs/prepare-dataset.md

 ```{note}
 We assume you already know which individuals corresponds to the admixed individuals that you want to perform local ancestry inference.
 If not, we recommend running a [SCOPE ADMIXTURE analysis](scope.md).
 ```
 There are many choices for local ancestry inference.
 We assume that you have performed the local ancestry.
-If you have not done so, we prepare a guideline to use RFmix for local ancestry inference ([see guideline](rfmix.md)).
+If you have not done so, we prepare a guideline to use RFmix for local ancestry inference ([see RFmix guideline](rfmix.md)).

 We provide helper function to convert the local ancestry results into .lanc format ([see more details below](#lanc)) which is a compact format for storing local ancestry.
 To convert the RFmix local ancestry into .lanc format, use the following command.
 This command can be applied to both imputed and hm3 data.